rpatin/segclust2d/README.md

 # Introduction

-`segclust2d` provides R code for two methods of segmentation and joint segmentation/clustering of bivariate time-series.
+`segclust2d` provides R code a methods of segmentation for all bivariate time-series.
+The segmentation method can additionaly be associated with a clustering algorithm.
 It was originally intended for ecological segmentation (home-range and behavioural modes) but can be easily applied on other type of time-series.
 The package also provides tools for analysing outputs from R packages `moveHMM` and `marcher`.

 # Website